bsdpot/potluck/nextcloud-nginx-nomad/README.md

 ## Nomad Job File

 A sample nomad job file is included here, and includes an optional copy-in step for a custom config.php.
 Remove if not used.
+Make sure to change `mysql.config.php` to `psql.config.php` if using PostgreSQL.

 ```
 job "nextcloud" {